High-Fidelity Capacity Expansion Planning for Puerto Rico's Electric Power System: Puerto Rico (PR) Test System

-The list of planned generation and storage units, which is considered fixed for the corresponding target years modeled in the capacity expansion planning, was obtained from the most recent stabilization plan \cite{nepr_stab_plan_2025}.
-The status of many of these projects has been dynamic during recent months and was updated during execution of the study after conversations with DOE sponsors and the Puerto Rico Public-Private Partnerships Authority (P3A), most recently in Q3 2025.
+The list of planned generators and storage elements was obtained from the most recent stabilization plan \cite{nepr_stab_plan_2025}.
+The statuses of many of these projects have been dynamic during recent months and were updated during execution of the study after conversations with DOE sponsors and the Puerto Rico Public-Private Partnerships Authority (P3A), most recently in Q3 of 2025.
+These planned generators are taken as an exogenous input to the model and provide a baseline system on top of which new generation is selected via CEP.
+We consider various sensitivities to the assumptions around which planned generators will materialize in Section \ref{sec:cep_results}.

-The list of generation types included in the Capacity Expansion Planning study and their corresponding technoeconomic parameters can be found in Table \ref{tab:gentypes}.

-Costs and technical parameters for thermal units were provided to LLNL by the DOE Office of Fossil Energy.
-DOE-FE based these on the NETL report \cite{netl_report}, where these costs were scaled by capex-specific (from CEPCI data) and location-specific PR escalators.
-Costs and parameters for other technologies were obtained from the Annual Energy Outlook published by EIA, applying some locational overhead to Puerto Rico.
+For new generation considered as part of the CEP model, we looked at 9 different generation types and one type of storage (i.e., BESS).
+The list of generation types considered can be found in Table \ref{tab:gentypes}.
+Costs and technical parameters for thermal units were provided by the DOE Office of Fossil Energy (DOE-FE), now the Office of Hydrocarbons and Geothermal Energy.
+DOE-FE based these on the National Energy Technology Laboratory (NETL) report \cite{netl_report}, where these costs were scaled by capex-specific escalators based on Chemical Engineering Plant Cost Index (CEPCI) data and location-specific PR escalators from DOE.
+Costs and parameters for other technologies were obtained from the Annual Energy Outlook published by the U.S. Energy Information Administration (EIA), applying some locational overhead to Puerto Rico.
 Values are provided in Table \ref{tab:costs_new_gen}.